Natural gas used in homes may contain harmful air pollutants: study - NewsBreak

 “When we talk about natural gas, we just talk about methane,” lead author Drew Michanowicz, a visiting scientist at the Harvard T.H.
 Chan School of Public Health, told reporters in a call prior to the study’s release.

-Considering gas beyond its methane contents, therefore, requires “a paradigm shift” that is critical to understanding the potential health impacts of household exposure, according to Michanowicz, who is also a senior scientist at the PSE Healthy Energy research institute.68-year-old woman who suffered multiple broken bones in OHP arrest now facing multiple charges
+Considering gas beyond its methane contents, therefore, requires “a paradigm shift” that is critical to understanding the potential health impacts of household exposure, according to Michanowicz, who is also a senior scientist at the PSE Healthy Energy research institute.

 “Natural gas is mostly methane like pizza sauce is mostly tomatoes,” Michanowicz explained.
 “There’s other trace ingredients in pizza sauce.
 You need salt, oregano, pepper.”